 National Principal of the Year (NASSP)

-The NASSP National Principal of the Year is announced in October during a surprise ceremony at the winner’s school.
+The NASSP National Principal of the Year is announced in October and recognizes an outstanding middle level or high school leader.

-Outstanding elementary and middle level administrator winners from each state are celebrated during an event in October.
+The NAESP National Distinguished Principals Program celebrates outstanding elementary and middle level administrator winners from each state during an event in October.